HirschnF/rich-client/readme.md

 #########################################################
 ```

-## Installation
+## Installation Preparation

+    - values.yaml
       - Prepare your values.yaml from the "Rich Client"
       - set correct Namespace - replace it in the whole file (up to 7x)
       - set correct Database Password
+    - Chart.yaml
+      - name modification
+      -

 ```bash
 # Get the password from your USC package